plewis/plewis.github.io/phylogenetics/papers2026.md

 Maddison W. P., Midford P. E., Otto S. P. 2007.
 Estimating a binary character’s effect on speciation and extinction.
 Systematic Biology 56:701–710.

-Maddison, W. P., and FitzJohn, R. G. 2015.
-The unsolved challenge to phylogenetic correlation tests for categorical characters.
-Systematic Biology 64:127–136. (need for true replication in comparative studies)
+:heavy_check_mark: Maddison, W. P., and FitzJohn, R. G. 2015.
+[The unsolved challenge to phylogenetic correlation tests for categorical characters.]((https://doi.org/10.1093/sysbio/syu070) Systematic Biology 64:127–136. (need for true replication in comparative studies)

 Martins, E. P. 1994.
 [Estimating the rate of phenotypic evolution from comparative data.](https://doi.org/10.1086/285670) The American Naturalist 144(2):193-209.

-Martins, E. P., and T. F. Hansen.
+:heavy_check_mark: Martins, E. P., and T. F. Hansen.
 1997.
 Phylogenies and the comparative method: a general approach to incorporating phylogenetic information into the analysis of interspecific data.
 The American Naturalist 149:646-667.
 (PGLS)

 :heavy_check_mark: Metropolis, N., A. W. Rosenbluth, M. N. Rosenbluth, A. H. Teller, and E. Teller.
 1953.
 [Equation of state calculations by fast computing machines.](https://doi.org/10.1063/1.1699114) J. Chem.
 Phys.
 21:1087-1092.
 (The Metropolis algorithm used in MCMC)